James Busby: Independence and Treaty of Waitangi

-In 1835 Busby learned that Baron Charles de Thierry, a Frenchman, was proposing to declare French sovereignty over New Zealand.
-He drafted the Declaration of the Independence of New Zealand and at a meeting in October signed it together with 35 chiefs from the northern part of New Zealand.
+In 1835, Busby learned that Baron Charles de Thierry, a Frenchman, was proposing to declare French sovereignty over New Zealand.
+He drafted the Declaration of the Independence of New Zealand and at a meeting in October 1835, he signed it together with 35 chiefs from the northern part of New Zealand.

+In 1836 and 1837, outbreaks of tribal fighting in the Bay of Islands, Rotorua and elsewhere prompted Busby to report that he considered his position untenable.
+In May 1837, Bourke sent William Hobson to assess the situation.

 After the arrival of William Hobson in 1840, Busby co-authored with him the Treaty of Waitangi.
 It was first signed on 5 and 6 February 1840 on the lawn outside his residence.
 Busby and his family left Waitangi that year.
+He declined an offer for a position in the new colonial government, and instead focused on farming interests.

+Australia experienced a depression in the 1840s, and Busby had to mortgage the Waitangi property to meet debts.

-He declined an offer for a position in the new colonial government, and instead focused on farming interests, but became entangled in litigation over his own land titles: the New Zealand Banking Company seized his Waitangi property without giving Busby's debtors an opportunity to pay what they owed, and Governor Grey expropriated Busby's land at Whangārei.
-He also edited a newspaper and in 1853 was elected a member of the Auckland Provincial Council.
-As a member of the provincial council, he became an outspoken supporter of establishing Auckland as a separate colony to the rest of New Zealand.
+He became entangled in litigation over his own land titles: the New Zealand Banking Company seized his Waitangi property without giving Busby's debtors an opportunity to pay what they owed, and George Grey expropriated Busby's land at Whangārei.

+In the 1853 New Zealand provincial elections, he was elected a member of the council of the Auckland Province, where he became an outspoken supporter of establishing Auckland as a separate colony to the rest of New Zealand.

+He contested the 1860–1861 New Zealand general election for a seat in the New Zealand House of Representatives for the Bay of Islands electorate, but was unsuccessful.

+From 1861 to 1863, Busby was editor of a bi-weekly newspaper, the Aucklander, established in part to fight government policy on land claims.
 Popular opinion at the time went against Busby, and some newspapers claimed his arguments for Auckland's separation were due to his inability to settle land claims with the colonial government.

-He contested the 1860 general election for a seat in the House of Representatives for the Bay of Islands electorate, but was unsuccessful.
+In 1864, he travelled to England to plead his land title case; he was refused a hearing.
+In 1868, he settled his case for scrip worth £36,800, but which he sold for £23,000.
+He had spent nearly £14,000 in legal fees.

 Later life

-He died in 1871 in Anerley, England, after travelling back for an eye operation, and is buried at West Norwood Cemetery in London.
-His wife returned to New Zealand where she died, at Pakaraka, in 1889, and is buried at Paihia.
+In 1871, after traveling to England for an eye operation, Busby died in Anerley, England of "congestion of the lungs". and is buried at West Norwood Cemetery in London.
+His wife returned to New Zealand; she died at Pakaraka in 1889 and is buried at Paihia.
 James and Agnes had six children.
 Daughter Sarah married John William Williams, son of missionary Henry Williams.

-The Waitangi property, on which the Treaty was signed, was derelict until the 1930s, when it was purchased by the Governor-General of the day, Viscount Bledisloe and donated to the nation.
+The Waitangi property, on which the Treaty was signed, was derelict until the 1930s, when it was purchased by the Governor-General of New Zealand of the day, Viscount Bledisloe and donated to the New Zealand Government.